InductiveComputerScience/pbPlots/README.md

 2) Is easy to build in any programming language and to include in any project.
 3) Is easy to use.

-The library has been developed with using [progsbase](https://www.progsbase.com), a technology for coding timeless code in many programming languages at once.
+The library is developed using [progsbase](https://www.progsbase.com), a technology for coding timeless code in many programming languages at once.

 ## Download